 Adult Courts Vs. Juvenile Courts

 While the crimes and punishments may be similar in both juvenile and adult courts, there are a few differences between the two systems.
 Juvenile courts do not perform trial by jury or offer bail.
-Although bail is not offered, a San Diego juvenile lawyer can argue for a child’s release into parental custody.
+Although bail is not offered, a juvenile court attorney in San Diego can argue for a child’s release into parental custody.
 At the end of the trial, the judge will make his verdict about the minor’s guilt, not a jury.

 Sealing Records of Juvenile Crimes

 Juvenile court determinations are not convictions but are what’s called a “true finding.”
 A true finding and record of the detention and arrest can be sealed upon completion of juvenile probation.
-A motion to seal and a San Diego defense lawyer are not required.
+A motion to seal and a juvenile court attorney in San Diego are not required.
 If not sealed after probation, a juvenile record can be sealed upon the age of 18.
 Sealing the record means the conviction will not appear on background checks and cannot be used against the individual when seeking employment or housing.

 Unlike adult court systems, which are intended to serve as punishment for crimes, juvenile court systems are intended as a means for rehabilitation.
 For this reason, juvenile courts offer many options to preventing the minor from having a criminal charge on his or her record and a number of options to help the minor avoid prosecution altogether.
-An experienced San Diego juvenile attorney can opt for a diversion program, a case dismissal and the sealing of criminal records based on a specific client’s needs.
-If your child has been accused of a crime, please call experienced Vista criminal lawyer Peter M. Liss today at (760) 643-4050.
+An experienced juvenile court attorney in San Diego can opt for a diversion program, a case dismissal and the sealing of criminal records based on a specific client’s needs.
+If your child has been accused of a crime, please call Peter M. Liss today at (760) 643-4050.

 Creative Commons Image by schmich